-Other purported beneficial effects from drinking coffee include weight loss, decreased depression, decreased cognitive decline (Journal of Alzheimer's Disease, 2011), increased muscle growth, increased life expectancy (New England Journal of Medicine, 2012), and decreased risk of gout, liver disease, type-2 diabetes (American Journal of Clinical Nutrition, 2013), heart disease, stroke (American Journal of Epidemiology, 2011), colon cancer, prostate cancer (Journal of the National Cancer Institute, 2011), endometrial cancer, Parkinson's disease (Experimental Neurobiology, 2012), and Alzheimer's disease risk.
-In regard to the latter possibility, mice were used in a study in which a decrease in the protein linked to Alzheimer's disease was observed (note: both of the studies supporting the aforementioned benefits involved caffeinated coffee).
+Other purported beneficial effects from drinking coffee include weight loss, decreased depression, decreased cognitive decline (Journal of Alzheimer's Disease, 2011), increased muscle growth, increased life expectancy (New England Journal of Medicine, 2012), and decreased risk of gout, type-2 diabetes (American Journal of Clinical Nutrition, 2013), heart disease, stroke (American Journal of Epidemiology, 2011), Parkinson's disease (Experimental Neurobiology, 2012), Alzheimer's disease risk, and various cancers including colorectal, liver, bladder, endometrial, pancreatic, and prostate cancer (Journal of the National Cancer Institute, 2011).

 Norwegian scientists have published a study in the journal BMC Research Notes which seems to indicate a correlation with decreased physical pain and coffee ingestion.